List of Sony Pictures mobile games

-This is a list of video games published by Sony Pictures Digital Entertainment.
+This is a partial list of video games published by Sony Pictures Digital Entertainment.
 This division is part of Sony's US mobile phone games division based in Culver City, CA. Sony is one of the global leaders in mobile entertainment licensing and publishing specializing in branded interactive games and personalization products available for download by consumers via their mobile device through a wireless provider distribution network.